A World-First Scientific Study Reveals Most Cost-Effective Charities for Creating Happiness

 The Happier Lives Institute Contributes Groundbreaking Research to 2025 World Happiness Report

-By funding these organizations, donors can multiply their impact at no extra cost.
+By funding these organisations, donors can multiply their impact at no extra cost.

 These findings challenge conventional wisdom about giving.
 While only 10% of charitable donations go to international recipients, the data shows that international giving can often create significantly more wellbeing per donation than domestic charity.